PhoenixSheppy/PhoenixSheppy/README.md

 ## My Homelab:
 I've learned alot of technologies through my journey, and it's definately helped me decide where I want to take my career.
 Throughout highschool, and college, I had a wonderful lab, with Dell Poweredge Servers and fancy Ubiquiti networking equipment.
-Now, as I've moved out and graduated, I've decided to consolidate my lab into a Synology DS920+.
+Now, as I've moved out and graduated, I've decided to consolidate my lab into a Synology DS920+ and an HPE Proliant ec200a Microserver.

-I've really been brushing up my skills with Docker during this transition, and have been researching ARM64 alternatives involving using Raspberry Pi clusters and etc. But that's for future me to have fun with!
+I've really been brushing up my skills with Docker during this transition, and picked up some new skills too!

 With this move, I've split my stack into two parts;